Rangers vs. Mariners Player Props Betting Odds

 Garcia Stats

-- Adolis Garcia has 32 hits with five doubles, nine home runs, 14 walks and 36 RBI.
-He's also stolen two bases.
+- Adolis Garcia has five doubles, nine home runs, 15 walks and 36 RBI (32 total hits).
+He's also swiped two bases.

 Garcia Recent Games